Latest news from Big Barn and our producers.

 If you’ve been thinking about keeping chickens then they can be brilliant pets and we can highly recommend them.
 Not only are they an easy sell to your children when you say they’re the nearest living relative to T-Rex, but are very amusing to watch and can be great pets, even if they’re not that cuddly.

-Our founder, Anthony, had a chicken that used to climb the stairs to his office every day and sit on the chair next to him marvelling at him working away.
+Our founder, Anthony, had a chicken that used to climb the stairs to his office every day and sit on the chair next to him watching BigBarn’s creation.
 Unfortunately, despite numerous warnings, she eventually got taken by a fox (the risk of complete free range), but she had a much better life that the average battery hen.

 Chickens are also a fantastic way to help children understand where our food comes from, and we firmly believe every school should have some.
 Preferably in an allotment so you can all learn about fruit and veg.

 For the freshest real free range eggs head to your local farm shop on the BigBarn local food map.
 You might even find someone to sell you some hens.

 Or if you have a favourite egg recipe, or any other recipe, and would like the chance to win a prize, please video your recipe and add it to KIS (Keep it Simple) Cookery.
 Please have a look at existing videos here and try and keep your video less than 2 minutes long.